columnar-tech/dbc/docs/guides/installing.md

 ## `ADBC_DRIVER_PATH`

-For complete control over where dbc installs drivers, set the `ADBC_DRIVER_PATH` environment variable to a path where you want to install drivers.
+For complete control over where dbc installs drivers, set the `ADBC_DRIVER_PATH` environment variable to a path (or list of paths) where you want to install drivers.
 For example:

 ```console